Skip to main content

 sudo mount -o ro -t xfs /dev/vdb /mnt/restore

-7. Verify that the volume has been mounted correctly.
+7. Verify that the volume was mounted properly:

 Verify mount